viperior/java-package-structure-example/README.md

 A simple example of structuring a Java program that uses a package keyword and multiple classes.

 # Usage
 In Windows PowerShell, navigate to the java-package-structure-example directory.
-Then, run one of the commands below.
+Then, use the ```compile-and-run.bat``` file to build and execute the Java program.

 ## Compile and Run
 ```.\compile-and-run.bat```